Stovetop Candied Pecans without Egg

 Candied pecans without eggs in a glass dish

-Candied pecans can be stored in an airtight container at room temperature for up to 3 weeks.
-Since they’re made without eggs, they last longer than most other homemade candied nuts.
+Store candied pecans in an airtight container at room temperature for up to 3 weeks.

 side view of candied pecans in glass dish